-Strange Days at Blake Holsey High, Global (Canadian) / Discovery Kids (American)
+Strange Days at Blake Holsey High, on Global (Canada) / Discovery Kids (USA)

 IMDb; TV.com; TV Tropes; Wikipedia

 Well, I watched as much of this as I could on NBC on Saturday mornings.
 There's this group of kids who investigate strange things that happen at their boarding school, which they sometimes call "Black Hole High," because there is a black hole there.
 Or a wormhole, rather. ("Black Hole High," in fact, is an alternate name for the series, though I'm not clear which title came first, or whatever.)
 The main girl in this group seems to be the new student, Josie Trent.
 The others in this little "science club" are Josie's roommate, the neat and studious Corinne Baxter, Lucas Randall, a sort of nerdish conspiracy theorist, his friend and roommate, the more social Marshall Wheeler, and Vaughn Pearson, who the rest of the club don't entirely trust...
 Their science teacher, Professor Zachary (or "Z" for short) also kinda helps figure out the weird stuff that goes on.
 And there's a mysterious janitor who seems to know stuff.
 And this guy named Victor Pearson who runs some research company called Pearadyne, he seems to be a bad guy, which is why the other kids don't quite trust his son, Vaughn.
 There's also Principal Amanda Durst, with whom some of the kids often get in trouble.
 It's not really clear how much, if anything, she knows about the odd things that go on.
 But she has to deal with Pearson a lot, because he's a benefactor to the school and like, on the board of directors, or whatever.